dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 > ## Challenge
 >
-> Remember the two samples that had the same length?
-Can you find them on the plot?
+> Where on the plot are the two samples that had the same length?
 Are they easier to distinguish now?
 >
 > > ## Solution
 > >